timnarr/valley-vscode/README.md

 If something does not look the way you want it to, feel free to overwrite it via user settings and give Valley your own personal touch.
 For more Information see the Visual Studio Code docs for ["Customizing a Color Theme"](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme).

 ## ⚙️ Recommended Settings
 I can highly recommend the following settings to improve readability and appearance of Visual Studio Code.
-By the way, these are also the settings that can be seen on the screenshots:
+These are also the settings that can be seen on the screenshots:

 ```json
 "workbench.colorTheme": "Valley",